• Home

 Share on FacebookShare on Twitter

-Typing the letter ‘a’ with accent can be quite difficult owing to the fact that this special character is conspicuously absent from most computer keyboards.
-But what if I tell you that you can easily type or insert ‘a’ with an accent on your keyboard?
+Typing the letter “A” with accent can be quite difficult owing to the fact that this special character is conspicuously absent from most computer keyboards.
+But what if I tell you that you can easily type or insert A with an accent on your keyboard?
 Yes, you can include accented characters like á and â in your document or application using keyboard shortcuts and other methods.

 Accent marks (or diacritical marks) are used to put stress into the pronunciation or to indicate a particular sound for vowels such as “a” or “e”.
 For instance, the accent on the first “a” of the Spanish word sábado means that there is stress on the first syllable.
 Accent marks are also used to distinguish certain words from similar ones without diacritical marks, like in the case of résumé and resume.

 The diacritical marks that are commonly used in the Latin alphabet are grave, acute, circumflex, tilde, and umlaut.
-You may want to use accent marks when typing foreign words on your computer, but the problem is that most QWERTY keyboards don’t support these characters.
+You may want to use diacrtical marks when typing foreign words on your computer, but the problem is that most QWERTY keyboards don’t support these characters.
 Fortunately, there are several ways to type accented characters even if these are not available on your keyboard.

-How to Type A with Accent on a Windows Keyboard
+Type A with Accent on a Windows Keyboard

 You’re probably familiar with keyboard shortcuts when performing computer operations such as copying text.
-Often known as alt codes, these keyboard shortcuts lets you easily and quickly type symbols and special characters such as the letter ‘a’ with accent.
+Often known as alt codes, these keyboard shortcuts lets you easily and quickly type symbols and special characters such as the letter A with accent.

-To make these alt codes easier for you to remember, here is a table of Windows keyboard shortcuts for each accented ‘a’ letter for both uppercase and lowercase characters:
+To make these alt codes easier for you to remember, here is a table of Windows keyboard shortcuts for each accented A letter for both uppercase and lowercase characters:

 Character Name Alt Code